© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of tower in Victoria Avenue is a scheduled monument protected by Historic England under reference 1003714.
 View the official record →

-The remains of a tower in Victoria Avenue is a fragmentary medieval structure located in Shropshire.
+The Remains of tower in Victoria Avenue is a scheduled ancient monument located in Shropshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003714.

 Remains of tower in Victoria Avenue is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003714.